 Stress refers to the pronunciation of a syllable with greater muscular force and using more lung air than that of other syllables in the word or utterance.
-A listener will perceive the syllable as sounding louder or longer than any unstressed surrounding syllables.
+A listener will perceive the syllable as sounding louder or longer than any unstressed surrounding syllables - ie as having greater prominence.

 Stress can be indicated in a variety of ways.
 Here we will use the convention of using diacritics - a high slash before a syllable with primary stress and a low vertical slash for syllables with secondary stress (see below for definitions of these terms)